 About the Journal of Marriage and Family

-Contributors to JMF come from diverse fields, including anthropology, demography, economics, history, psychology, and sociology, as well as interdisciplinary fields such as human development and family science.
+Contributors to JMF come from diverse fields and disciplines, including Family Science, human development, anthropology, demography, economics, history, psychology, and sociology.

 JMF is published in February, April, June, August, and October of each year.
 Each issue averages 284 pages in length.
 Its worldwide circulation is more than 6,200 copies.
 It receives more than 700 submissions annually, of which approximately 15 percent are published following one or more revisions.
 Eighty percent of all reviews are completed within six to eight weeks of manuscript receipt.
 Publication lags vary, but average five to nine months following acceptance.

 Articles published in JMF are indexed in the Family Studies Database, SocAbstracts, PsychInfo, the Social Sciences Index, Education, Exceptional Child Education Abstracts, Book Review Index, Abstracts for Social Workers, Social Sciences Citation Index, and Guide to Reviews of Books from and about Hispanic America.